Samsung/tizen-docs/docs/application/dotnet/guides/exchange-data-between-apps/event.md

 The application can broadcast its own events to all listeners who want to listen.
 The events can either be predefined [system events from the platform](#platform) or user-defined events.
 Platform modules can broadcast system events whereas UI and service applications broadcast user-defined events.

-The main features of the Event API are:
+The main features of the Event API are as follows:

 - Event publication